 No wonder Prague is such a popular city among students: it’s the capital of the country boasting the largest consumption of beer per capita in the world, scored first for the low cost of a pint (which averages at around £1.23 according to the ranking).
 The Czech capital city also scored high, second only after Taiwan’s Taipei, for a low cost of rent, despite skyrocketing prices over the past few years – an estimated average monthly rent cost of £570.

-But Prague scored at the bottom of the ranking, at the 20th spot, for the number of part-time jobs available (based on data from AppJobs itself) – something that might come as a surprise considering Prague and the Czech Republic boast the EU’s lowest unemployment and highest job vacancy rates.
+But Prague scored at the bottom of the ranking for the number of part-time jobs available (based on data from AppJobs itself) – something that might come as a surprise considering Prague and the Czech Republic boast the EU’s lowest unemployment and highest job vacancy rates.